tsztain/BioChemCoRe-2018/docs/pages/h-bond.md

             # The dictionary "definitions" are all the hbonds in that frame
             Frame2hbond[frame].append(tuple(hbond))
 ```
+#### Q5.
+How would you re-write this code if you wanted to know all the frames which each hbond is in, rather than all the hbonds per each frame?

 ### 7. Plot the total number of hydrogen bonds per frame
 ```